 What is a Self-Represented Litigant?

-To assist self-represented litigants in the Family Court of Australia, Family Court of Western Australia and Federal Circuit Court, there are a range of volunteer, government and community based organisations that can assist parties with the legal process and provide legal advice.
-Unfortunately, these organisations don’t have the resources to draft legal documents.
+To assist self-represented litigants in court, there are a range of volunteer, government and community based organisations that can assist parties with the legal process and provide basic legal advice.
+Unfortunately, these organisations don’t have the resources to draft your family law legal documents.

 I need help with preparing my court documents

-Correctly drafted legal documents, such as the orders you are seeking from the Court or Affidavit can be instrumental to the quick and desirable resolution of your matter.
+Correctly drafted legal documents, such as the orders you are seeking from the court (Consent Orders) or Affidavit can be instrumental to the quick and desirable resolution of your matter.
 Too often, people without experience in legal drafting will include unnecessary or inappropriate information in their legal documents, instead of focusing on facts relevant to their matter.
-Well written and accurate documents supporting your matter will give the Court the best possible view of your position.
-Incorrectly drafted legal documents may place the parties at risk of a miscarriage of justice and effect the Judge’s ability to make a decision that provides a ‘just and equitable‘ property settlement and parenting orders that are in the ‘best interests‘ of the child.
+Well written and accurate documents supporting your matter will give the court the best possible view of your position.
+Incorrectly drafted legal documents may place the parties at risk of a miscarriage of justice and effect the Judge’s ability to make a decision that provides a ‘just and equitable‘ financial/property settlement and parenting orders that are in the ‘best interests‘ of the children.

 Property issues in dispute?